DICOM PS3.3 2023e - Information Object Definitions

 Note

 Image workstations receiving ophthalmic tomography images may choose to evaluate the structural ophthalmic tomography image and generate a different set of segmented surfaces than defined by an acquisition device.
-The surface segmentation information can be stored in a separate Surface Segmentation SOP Instance.
+The surface segmentation information can be stored in a separate Segmentation SOP Instance.

 The Ophthalmic Tomography Image, Surface Segmentation, Ophthalmic Optical Coherence Tomography B-scan Volume Analysis and the Ophthalmic Optical Coherence Tomography En Face Image SOP Instances all reside in different DICOM Series.
 They share the same spatial Frame of Reference which is identified in Attribute Frame of Reference UID (0020,0052) (i.e., the value of Frame of Reference UID (0020,0052) is the same in each SOP Instance).
 Figure C.8.17.14-2 illustrates the relationships between the OCT angiography based SOP Instances.